blackbird806/LittleBirdBlog/_posts/2020-04-29-What-I-like-about-D.md

 Now you see it right ?

-We can even go further with D's static reflection, and template mixins:
+We can go even further with D's static reflection and template mixins:

 ```d
 import std.stdio : writeln;